 If you’re a wage earning, tax paying American resident, chances are that you’re already familiar with Form 1040, or one of its variations (Form 1040A, 1040EZ).
 Form 1040 is the long form for filing a personal federal income tax return.
 Any person who lives full time in the United States may use the 1040 to file their personal income tax return.
 Other individuals with simpler tax situations can often use the short 1040A or 1040EZ forms.

-- Schedule B – Notes interest and dividend income.
-This schedule is only required if interest and dividend income in a year exceed $1,500.
+- Schedule B notes interest and dividend income.
+This schedule is only required if you made more than $1,500 in interest and dividend income during the tax year.

-- Schedule D – Lists a filer’s capitol gains, and calculates the tax paid on them using reduced tax rates for capital gains.
+- Schedule D lists a filer’s capital gains, and calculates the tax paid on them using reduced tax rates for capital gains.

-- Schedule EIC – Is used to qualify a filer for the Earned Income Credit, a credit for working filers with low wages.
+- Schedule EIC is used to qualify a filer for the Earned Income Credit, a credit for working tax filers with low wages.